doychinivanov/social-media-prototype/README.md

 ## Access Control
-* Guests can register, browse the quizzes, see details about the quizzes and see users' profile pages
+* Guests can register, search for users, see users' profile pages in case they are not private
+* Registered users create posts, like posts, comment posts, follow other users, be followed, join in chat rooms
+* Private accounts can be seen only by users who follow them
-* Registered users can solve quizzes and see their results
+* Posts can be deleted only by their creator
-* Only quiz author can edit and delete the quiz